Kenjasim/openvpn-scripts/README.md

 # OpenVPN VNF Package

-This repository will contain the sscripts and VNF packages needed to deploy a VPN server and VPN client onto OSM
+This repository contains simple, unit tested, scripts to install and set up a simple OpenVPN server and client.

 ## Steps